MidgeOnGithub/DnD-Stats-Gen/README.md

 > **Strength** || **Dexterity** || **Constitution** || **Intelligence** || **Wisdom** || **Charisma**

 When creating their PC, the player (or their DM) must determine what point values are available to assign to their abilities.
-Some of the most popular methods to generate these values involve rolling several six-sided die (d6) and summing their rolls in some fashion.
+Some of the most popular methods to generate the values involve rolling several six-sided die (d6) and summing their rolls in some fashion.
 Currently, this program features two of the more standard random-value methods:
 * **3d6** -- wherein the values are the sums from 6 separate *3d6* rolls
 * **4d6-drop-1** -- like the 3d6 method, except 6 *4d6* rolls are performed, each with the lowest of the 4 dice discarded